EasyLegalGroup/docshare-v1.3/vscode attempt/JOURNAL_SELECTION_SUMMARY.md

 # Journal Selection Feature - Implementation Summary

 ## Overview
-Added a "bridge page" that allows users to select which journal they want to view when multiple journals are found for their identifier (phone/email).
+Added a "bridge page" (journal overview) that **ALWAYS** displays after OTP verification, showing all journals associated with the user's identifier (phone/email).
+This provides a consistent navigation pattern regardless of journal count.

 ## User Flow